italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 - P-PNC: The control functions specializing in management/control of packet functions (virtual or physical).
 See {{?RFC8453}}

 - CMIS: The Common Management Interface Specification is an OIF Implementation Agreement (IA) which provides a well-defined mechanism to initialize and manage optical (and copper) modules in a standard way, while still providing the capability to provide custom functionality.
 This commonality makes integration into different host platforms easier for both the host and module vendors.
+This Implementation Agreement (IA) defines the Common Management Interface.
+Note that CMIS targets any pluggable modules, not only Coherent ones.
+Specification (CMIS), which may be used by pluggable or on-board modules, such as QSFP Double Density (QSFP-DD), OSFP, COBO, QSFP, as well as by existing or future module developments with host to module management communication based on a two-wire interface.
+This IA is targeted for systems manufacturers, system integrators, and suppliers of CMIS compliant modules.

 - optical pluggable media side: